wpatter6/clickr/readme.md

 1. Long pressing the bookmark should open a dialog with the following options:
    1. Open in new tab: should open the bookmark in a new browser tab
    1. Rename: should open a input prompt to give the bookmark a different name
+   1. Show on Remote Left: should show the bookmark on the bottom left side of the remote, and if shown, will show a ✔ in the dialog.
+   1. Show on Remote Right: should show the bookmark on the bottom right side of the remote, and if shown, will show a ✔ in the dialog.
    1. Delete: should permanently delete the bookmark
 1. "Open all" button should open all of the bookmarks into separate tabs